gamesbook/protograf/docs/source/core_shapes.rst

 ~~~~
 `↑ <shape-index_>`_

-A Star is multi-pointed shape; essentially made by joining points spaced
+A Star is a fivepointed shape; essentially made by joining points spaced
 equally around the circumference of a circle.

 To create more varied kinds of stars, see the triangle petal shapes that can